 On this page we list a range of resources that show how to effectively advocate for science by engaging with legislators.

 - Craft a one-minute pitch for policymakers (PDF)

-- Writing an effective letter to your policymaker
+- Write an effective letter to your policymaker

-- Speaking to elected officials at public events
+- Speak to elected officials at public events (PDF)

 - Testify at legislative hearings (PDF)

 Additionally, here are two video resources that address the role of science in policymaking.
 The first features physicist David Wright talking about how scientific information fits into the policy puzzle.